AbhiramTadepalli/abhiramtadepalli.github.io/blog/data/1-Trends Autocomplete Blog.md

 ## tl;dr -- because who's got time like that?
-- Want to implement searching for a course by name
+- Wanted to implement searching for a course by name
 - UTD Trends's search engine requires selecting an existing course to proceed
   - Input validation ensures that either a valid course or professor is typed in the search bar
 - Built graphs mapping course number to name